IlyasElt/airbnb-clone-project/README.md

   Validates and cleans incoming data to prevent security vulnerabilities like SQL injection or XSS attacks.
 This keeps the application and its users safe.

+## CI/CD Pipeline

+CI/CD (Continuous Integration / Continuous Deployment) pipelines automate the process of testing, building, and deploying the application.
+They help ensure that new code changes are reliable, reduce bugs, and speed up development.

+Tools like **GitHub Actions** can be used to run automated tests and deploy code, while **Docker** can help package the application consistently across different environments.
+Using a CI/CD pipeline improves project quality, stability, and collaboration.

 ## Team Roles

 - **Backend Developer**: Responsible for building and maintaining the server-side logic, APIs, and ensuring that the application works smoothly with the database and frontend.